StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 (2) Ideally, the page should be able to display *all* the records when it initially loads.

-I tried to copy the code from `<ctextbox onkeyup={...}` to <body onload={...}> in order to attempt this - but got error messages.
+I tried to do this by copying the code from the `<ctextbox onkeyup={...}` to <body onload={...}> - but I got error messages.

-(2) If a signal depends on a source, it feels kinda kludgy to be using the `onclick` event of the the `<ctextbox>` - I wonder if there is a way to do this without using an `on_` event anywhere.
+(2) Since a signal is *automatically* updated when its source changes (without the need to write any `on_` event code), it feels kinda kludgy to be using the `onclick` event of the the `<ctextbox>`.

+So I wonder if there is a way to update the recordset simply in response to the use typing in the `<ctextbox>` - without using an `on_` event anywhere.

 This has been done for another example - but that example used only client-side data:

 https://github.com/StefanScott/urweb-ctextbox-echo

-So I'm not sure the present example, which involves reading data from the server-side (ie, running queryX1), can be done without using an `on_` event - because of the two questions below:
+So I'm not sure if the present example, which involves reading data from the server-side (ie, running queryX1), can be done without using an `on_` event - because of the two questions below:

 Question (1)

-For an example like this, which does a transactional "read" (but no transacational "write") on the server (ie: queryX1), is it *obligatory* to have a "blocking" call to `rpc` somewhere in the code?
+For an example like this, which does a transactional "read" (but no transacational "write") on the server (ie: it uses `queryX1`), is it *obligatory* to have a "blocking" call to `rpc` somewhere in the code?

 Question (2)